khulnasoft/tracker/.github/PULL_REQUEST_TEMPLATE.md

 ### 2. Explain how to test it

 <!--
-Maintainer will review the code, and test the fix/feature, how to run Tracker ?
+Maintainer will review the code, and test the fix/feature, how to run Tracee ?
 Give a full command line example and what to look for.
 -->